invictusblaze007/similarity_check/README.md

 ### Step 2: Run "chunks_store_embedding.py"

 ◍.
-Execute the following command in your terminal to store embeddings of language chunks:
+Run this file `chunks_store_embedding.py` directly or execute the following command in your terminal to store embeddings of language chunks:

 ```bash
 echo "python chunks_store_embedding.py"